A B O U T U S

 The Christian Community is a worldwide movement for religious renewal that seeks to open the path to the living, healing presence of Christ in the age of the free individual.
 This presence is at work most potently in the renewed seven sacraments, where the thoughtful, heartfelt devotion of the congregation and the words and gestures of the celebrating priest work together to form the vessel that can receive the grace of God.

 Services and other events are currently held regularly at the Parish House at 4221 Metzerott Road, College Park, MD.
-Our long-term plan is to build a chapel near downtown Silver Spring, MD.

 For more information about our movement and its history, please visit our North American website at: www.thechristiancommunity.org